linuborj/linus-borjesson-cv/linus-borjesson-cv.md

 The refactoring touched both on the parsing and interpretation of Barlang.

 Skills used:
-  : Kotlin, PostgreSQL, Functional programming
+  : Kotlin, PostgreSQL, Functional programming, Docker, Kubernetes

 ## Acorn Technology AB